 Understanding CBD dosing

 There are a lot of CBD products available these days.
 CBD comes in many forms and from many different sources.
-CBD is commonly found in oil form that needs to be taken orally but can also be found in capsule form or edible.
+CBD is commonly found in oil form that needs to be taken orally but can also be found in capsule form or CBD gummies.

 Figuring out the correct dose of CBD is not an easy task for beginners because there are so many options.